What does your brand — or image say about you on social media?

 Branding should be consistent on all the social networks.
 They are like extensions of your website.
 People should know in seconds what you do and what you have to offer.

-The average person has an attention span of 7 seconds.
+The average person has an attention span of 2 seconds these days.

 Social Media is Here to Stay